CynthiaKoopman/Reinforcement-Learning/README.md

 Working on:
 * PPO with GAE
-* A2C: Actor-Critic (with multiple agents working synchonous)
+* A2C: Actor-Critic (with multiple agents working synchronous)